Arknights: Endfield Review Overview

 ||||||

 It’s still fun the second time around, feeling smoother and overall better now that it’s the full launch.
-As expected—it comes from Hypergryph, who has already made its name known in the industry with how well they managed the first game of the series, Arknights.
-There’s a reason that game is still going strong even after almost seven years, and sure enough, Arknights: Endfield is on track to receiving the same treatment.
-While I’ve barely scratched the game’s surface as of writing, it’s more than enough to keep me going.
+As expected, it comes from Hypergryph, who has already made its name known in the industry with how well they managed the first game of the series, Arknights.
+There’s a reason that game is still going strong even after almost seven years, and sure enough, Arknights: Endfield is on track to receivethe same treatment.
+I’ve sunk several hours (read: a lot) into the game, but I still feel like I’ve barely touched upon what Endfield has to offer in its entirety.

 A New Home on Talos-II

-Set in a different moon-planet called Talos-II that is millions of lightyears away from the setting of the original Arknights, Endfield mainly follows the player character, the Endministrator, after they wake up from their decade-long stasis.
+Set in a different moon-planet called Talos-II that is millions of light-years away from the setting of the original Arknights, Arknights: Endfield (from here forth will simply be referred to as Endfield) mainly follows the player character, the Endministrator, after they wake up from their decade-long stasis.
 Although they have no memories to speak of nor a hazy understanding of what’s going on, they are immediately hurled into the center of trouble brewing on the planet.
 As the leader of Endfield Industries, it is their duty to make humanity flourish and prosper once again.

 For starters, the northern hemisphere of Talos-II remains unexplored and unreachable due to the presence of the Auroral Barrier that effectively cuts the world into two—the dangerous, frosty North, and the green, inhabitable South.
 However, the South is also in danger because of the prevalence of the Blight, a corruptive phenomenon that negatively affects both the land and human beings.
 What’s worse is that a mysterious entity has arrived on Talos-II who has the enigmatic ability to control the Blight at will—and appears to be determined to cause chaos and destruction to the world.